 Signs of an overdose can vary depending on the type of drug a person took and whether they combined it with another substance.
 For example, an opioid overdose will have different symptoms than an overdose on amphetamines.

 In general, the signs or symptoms of drug overdose include:

-- Shallow or cessation of breathing
+- Shallow or irregular breathing

-- Blue lips or hands
+- A bluish tint on lips or hands

 - Severe chest pains